NeuroCognitiveImagingLab/NCIL-Working-Website/projects/_SKIRF.md

 Currently, we're preparing for data collection to begin February 2023.
 If you would like more information on participating or volunteering in this study, please contact us at reading_brains@NCILab.ca.

 ## Funding
-This project is funded by the Social Science and Humanities Reseaerch Council (SSHRC) and approved by the Research Ethics Board of the IWK Hospital.
+This project is funded by the Social Science and Humanities Reseaerch Council (SSHRC).

 ___